-- EndNote 20 is now available.

 You may attach articles, images, media and other files to the references and also add your own notes, thus creating an organized library.

-“Cite While You Write” is a feature that allows you to incorporate references from your EndNote library directly into a Word document as in-text citations and as footnotes or references.
+“Cite While You Write” is a feature that allows you to incorporate references from your EndNote library directly into a Word document as in-text citations or footnotes and references.

 EndNote is just one of many commercial citation management programs.
 At ODU, it's FREE.

-There are two versions: the desktop version that must be installed on your computer, and a Web version that is available anywhere you are.
+There are two versions: the desktop version that must be installed on your computer, and an online version that is available anywhere you are.

 EndNote is a very useful tool, especially if you plan to re-use your references for various projects, papers, articles, etc.